Perthus Tunnel: Operations

 During late 2016, TP Ferro, the consortium operating Perthus Tunnel, went into liquidation.
 Consequently, all staff and activities previously undertaken by TP Ferro were taken over by a new company jointly formed by Administrador de Infraestructuras Ferroviarias (ADIF) and SNCF Réseau; operations of the tunnel have continued without disruption.

-In 2024, tunnel fees for Perthus was cut by 90 percent due to subsidies from the French and Spanish governments, resulting in a major increase in traffic.
+In 2024, the tunnel fees for Perthus tunnel transiting were cut by 90 percent due to subsidies from the French and Spanish governments, resulting in a major increase in traffic.